home-assistant/home-assistant.io/source/_integrations/hangouts.markdown

 2. Log into your Google account normally.
 3. You should be redirected to a loading screen.
 Copy the `oauth_code` cookie value set by this page and paste it here.

-To obtain the `oauth_code` cookie value using Chrome or Firefox, follow the steps below:
+To obtain the `oauth_code` cookie value, follow the steps below:

+*Note:* If the `oauth_code` cookie is not showing in Chrome, try in Firefox.

 * Press F12 to open developer tools.
 * Select the "Application" (Chrome) or "Storage" (Firefox) tab.